 Danielle Safaty chose Upstate’s Medical Biotechnology program for personal and professional reasons.

 “I’m used to a small setting and that’s why I chose Upstate,” said Danielle, who earned an associate’s degree from Suffolk County Community College.
 “It’s intimate, and our class is close-knit.
 It’s comforting to have the same group of people with you every day.”

-“Upstate provided me with research experience, laboratory skills, and a breadth of knowledge that has allowed me to hit the ground running and excel at my current position,” James said.
+“Upstate provided me with research experience, laboratory skills, and a breadth of knowledge that has allowed me to hit the ground running and excel at my current position,” James said while at Rochester.

 James also went on to a PhD, and that’s precisely what he’s doing.
 He’s a student in Immunology & Molecular Pathogenesis at Emory University in Atlanta.
 “Upstate's program has prepared me very well for this daunting task,” he said.

 His research at Emory focused on the role of dendritic cells and RIG-I like receptors (RLRs) in mediating protection during viral infections such as the West Nile virus.